tiprankstipranks

 Our businesses do not have and may not have long-term contracts with their customers and clients and the loss of customers and clients could materially adversely affect their financial condition, business and results of operations.

-Our businesses are and may be, based primarily upon individual orders and sales with their customers and clients.
+Our businesses are and may be based primarily upon individual orders and sales with their customers and clients.
 Our businesses historically have not entered into long-term supply contracts with their customers and clients.
 As such, their customers and clients could cease using their services or buying their products from them at any time and for any reason.
-The fact that they do not enter into long-term contracts with their customers and clients means that they have no recourse in the event a customer or client no longer wants to use their services or purchase products from them.
+The fact that they do not enter into long-term contracts with their customers and clients means that they have limited contractual protections in the event a customer or client no longer wants to use their services or purchase products from them.
 If a significant number of their customers or clients elect not to use their services or purchase their products, it could materially adversely affect their financial condition, business and results of operations.

 Sales & Marketing - Risk 2